HAPPY NEW YEAR!

 So it was 38 minutes past midnight today and I was sitting in a friend’s car having a great conversation with him.
 It was so good, we continued to sit and chat after reaching our destination.
 Now I must admit, I know conversations with me can be a bit challenging because I tend to detour often.
 He says I veer off onto multiple highways instead of the path I set out.
 I don’t quite agree.
 I think I just encounter several roundabouts with eye-catching scenery at each exit, all deserving of commentary, but eventually I circle back.

 Anyway, one thing we talked about were these dreadful new year’s resolutions.
 OMG!!!
 I said I hate trying to think of what I want to change about myself because it causes me to be over critical.
 I find I come out of thought feeling worse about my situation instead of better.
 As I continued to talk and talk and talk about that point, his facial expressions became more and more animated and simply amusing.
-I get a lot of “are you finished yet?” and head tilting from him all the time, but knowing my best friend as well as I do, this non-verbal communication was much loader.
+I get a lot of “are you finished yet?” and head tilting from him all the time, but knowing my best friend as well as I do, this non-verbal communication was much louder.
 Yeah, I’d definitely traveled another highway into a whole different state.
 It wasn’t even a neighboring state.
-I was damn near cross country, but made it back in record time.
+I was damn near across the country, but made it back in record time.

-Fast forward to a minute eighteen seconds past midnight and guess what – I HAVE A NEW YEAR’S RESOLUTION!!!
+Fast forward to an hour eighteen minutes past midnight and guess what – I HAVE A NEW YEAR’S RESOLUTION!!!
 I am going to make a conscious effort not to overthink.
 I am my worst enemy in situations of thought because I get in my head so much.
 Overthinking creates problems that were never there.
 It causes so much question of a good thing it gets ruined.
 It often causes unnecessary confusion that becomes difficult to escape.
 Overthinking is an obsession of mine, but I’ve found a substitute to help kick that bad habit: PRAYING.
 Rather than thinking 10x over I’m going to pray once (maybe twice) and follow God’s lead.
 No matter how much I think about something, there’s no telling if my sole decision of words or actions are correct.
 I’m a praying woman, but I recognize how much I still try to control a situation I intended to turn over to God.